cdot65/pan-scm-sdk/docs/sdk/config/objects/address_group.md

 ## Updating Address Groups

-The `update()` method allows you to modify existing address groups.
+The `update()` method allows you to modify existing address groups using Pydantic models.

 <div class="termy">